-Different time scales of providers' network QoS systems may arise due to different QoS architectures like RSVP/ IntServ (Resource reSerVation Protocol/ Integrated Services) [3], DiffServ (Differentiated Services) [4], or ATM (Asynchronous transfer Mode) [5] being used.
+Different time scales of providers' network QoS systems may arise due to different QoS architectures like RSVP/Int-Serv (Resource reSerVation Protocol/ Integrated Services) [3], DiffServ (Differentiated Services) [4], or ATM (Asynchronous transfer Mode) [5] being used.
 Choosing different QoS architectures results from serving different needs, e.g., for an access and backbone provider.
 An access provider that has a comparatively moderate load and directly connects to end-systems may favour a fast time scale system responding immediately to the end-systems requests.
 A backbone provider that connects access providers respectively offers transit services is generally faced with a drastically higher load of individual transmissions, so that reaction on the time scale of individual requests is usually not possible and a slower time scale system needs to be enforced.
-When different time scales are in operation in heterogeneous network QoS systems, it is simply not possible to query the underlying QoS system each time an overlaid system is altering its state.
-Here, the system operating on a faster time scale needs to be smoothed when overlaying it onto a system that operates only on slow time scales.
-A realistic configuration for access and backbone providers may be, e.g., that access providers use RSVP/IntServ to suit their customers' needs while a backbone provider uses DiffServ with a Bandwidth Broker (DiffServ/BB) to allow for some dynamics but on a slower time scale.
+A realistic configuration for access and backbone providers may be, e.g., that access providers use RSVP/Int-Serv to suit their customers' needs while a backbone provider uses DiffServ with a Bandwidth Broker (DiffServ/ BB) to allow for some dynamics but on a slower time scale.
 This scenario is shown in Figure 1.